Ares-Developers/Ares-docs/new/additionalarmortypesandverses.rst

 The above settings give the IceMan unit a damage immunity to the IceBlast weapon, even though he can still be attacked by that weapon.

-.. index:: ArmorTypes; Define your own immunities from certain warheads.

 .. versionadded:: 0.1